Horrocubes/horrocubes-mint-policy-script/README.md

 If your Horrocube is postfixed with a hexadecimal value (e.g., Horrocubes00001x0FA488ED), it was created with this policy; otherwise, go over https://github.com/Horrocubes/cardano-nft-factory.

+There is a detailed explanation on the following youtube video: https://www.youtube.com/watch?v=vHraLcvECmQ

 ## Counter Script